Azure/azure-render-hub/README.md

 The Azure Render Farm Manager is an Azure Web App to create and manage your cloud or hybrid render farm infrastructure.
 The Render Farm Manager comes with native support for PipelineFx Qube!
 (6.10 and 7.0) and Thinkbox Deadline 10.
 Support for other render farm managers will be added in the future.

-The portal Web App can be easily deployed into your existing Azure subscription.
+The portal Web App can be easily deployed into your existing Azure subscription as per the instructions referenced below.

 ## What the Render Farm Manager Does